Cycling Flaming Gorge and Beyond

-The route can be ridden in either direction, but for bike tourists from out of town taking on the Uintas National Scenic Byway, it’s best started in Vernal.
-This way you can stock up on supplies, buy or outfit bikes at Altitude Cycle, and make any necessary shuttle arrangements.
+The route can be ridden in either direction.
+Many bike tourists from out of town take on the Flaming Gorge–Uintas National Scenic Byway from Vernal, where they can stock up on supplies, buy or outfit bikes at Altitude Cycle, and make any necessary shuttle arrangements.
 (But don't worry: There are some options to restock at the other end (or mid-point of this ride, should you make it a round-trip) in Manila.)

 Split Mountain Campground, on the banks of the Green River in Dinosaur National Monument, is an optimal starting point.
 Administered by the National Park Service, it’s open year-round and has water from April through October.
 It’s just under 20 miles from Split Mountain to the outskirts of Vernal, which means you’ll have plenty of time to make a stop at the Fossil Discovery Trail, a one-mile hike past countless fossilized dinosaur bones from the Quarry Visitor Center.

-From the Vernal area, head north on Highway 191, also known as the Uintas National Scenic Byway.
+From the Vernal area, head north on Highway 191, also known as the Flaming Gorge–Uintas National Scenic Byway.
 The road is remarkably well marked with geological info signs nearly every 100 yards — and much easier to read from a bicycle.
 After nine miles take the turnoff for Red Fleet State Park — there’s some shoulder most of the way, though cyclists should be ready to ride in traffic on this popular route.
 Make camp at Red Fleet, either in your own tent or in one of the park’s teepees.
 A 1.5-mile hike takes visitors past dinosaur tracks, best viewed in the late afternoon — or, if you prefer to rest your legs, rent a canoe, kayak, or SUP by the hour to explore the Red Fleet Reservoir.

-The dam, the reservoir, and the gorge itself are all part of Flaming Gorge National Recreation Area, the final destination on this route.
+The dam, the reservoir, and the gorge itself are all part of Flaming Gorge National Recreation Area.
 The Lucerne Campground, on the shores of the reservoir at 6,100 feet, has incredible views and great fishing access.
-Though Manila is tiny, there are a few restaurants and a small grocery store.
+Though Manila is a small town, there are a few restaurants and a small grocery store.
 If you haven't arranged a shuttle, you can overnight here or at forest campgrounds like Red Springs and Lodgepole along S.R.
 44. Or, you can stock up for the return journey.